 FHFA amended the ERCF on June 2, 2022, by introducing new public disclosure requirements for the Enterprises.
 The requirements include quarterly quantitative and annual qualitative disclosures related to risk management, corporate governance, capital structure, and capital requirements and buffers under the standardized approach.

 The disclosure amendments are intended to improve market discipline and encourage sound risk-management practices at the Enterprises by ensuring that market participants have access to sufficient information to assess an Enterprise’s material risks and capital adequacy so they can make informed investment decisions.
-Public disclosures that are clear, comprehensive, useful, consistent over time, and comparable across Enterprises helps to facilitate such analyses and therefore contributes to the safety and soundness of the Enterprises.
+Public disclosures that are clear, comprehensive, useful, consistent over time, and comparable across Enterprises help to facilitate such analyses and therefore contributes to the safety and soundness of the Enterprises.
 The capital disclosure documents are available on the Enterprises’ websites.

 Proposed Rule | Final Rule Press Release | Final Rule

-Capital Planning and Stress Capital Buffer Determination Proposed Rule
+Capital Planning and Stress Capital Buffer Determination

 The capital planning requirements are meant to help ensure that the Enterprises have robust capital planning systems and processes in place to properly assess their risks, monitor capital adequacy, and identify the amount and type of capital they need to raise to meet the ERCF’s requirements.
 In doing so, the capital planning requirements contribute to the long-term stability of the regulatory framework for the Enterprises, including after they achieve adequate capitalization under the ERCF.